 JACOB, George Le Grand.
 Glamorganshire near Cardiff 24.4.1805 — London 27.1.1881.
 Sir.
 British Colonial Officer and Indologist in India.
-Fifth son of John Jacob, later known as historian of Channel Islands.
+Fifth son of John Jacob, later known as historian of Channel Islands, and Anna Maria Le Grand.
 In 1815 the family moved to Guernsey, where GLGJ was educated at Elizabeth College.
-In the age of 15 came to London to study under Gilchrist, was soon accepted as cadet and left for India in 1820.
+In the age of 15 he came to London to study under Gilchrist, was soon accepted as cadet and left for India in 1820.
 During the journey he became friend with A. Burnes.
 Served in Bombay Presidency: lieutenant 1823, captain 1836, major 1848, lieutenant-colonel 1853, colonel 1856, brigadier-general 1858.
 Soon passed the examination in Hindustani, later also in Persian and Marathi.
 In 1831 returned to England on a furlough and taught in 1833-35 at Addiscombe Military Academy.
 In 1835 married and left again to India, but his wife died during the journey and GLGJ himself was very ill.
 After recovering served 1836-39 as Assistant to and 1839-43 himself as Political Agent in “Kattywar”.
-In 1845-51 Political Agent in small and bankrupt state of “Sawunt Warree” (Savantvari), which he restored, then Political Agent in Cutch and Envoy in Sind.
-On a furlough visited China, Jawa, Sarawak and Australia.
+In 1845-51 Political Agent in the small and bankrupt state of “Sawunt Warree” (Savantvari), which he restored, then Political Agent in Cutch and Envoy in Sind.
+On a furlough visited China, Java, Sarawak and Australia.
 In 1856 participated in Outram’s Persian legation, then distinguished service during the mutiny in Maharashtra.
 In 1858 as Political Commissioner responsible for the whole Southern Maharashtra.
 In 1861 retired as general-major.

 GLGJ has been characterized as a man, who hated bureaucracy.
 He was a hunter, who killed many lions.
 He understood and defended Indians and acieved thus many enemies among his fellow officers.
 His later years he spent in England, suffering of frequent illness.
 In the end he was blind.
 C.B.
 1859, K.C.S.I.
 1869.